are guidelines for those considering contributing an article to Natural

 that.
 Please avoid using local slang or other terminology, as well as

-structuring their work to avoid referring to all people as "he."
-If
+structuring their work to avoid referring to all people as "he;"

-necessary, accepted articles will be edited to reflect this policy.
+necessary, articles are edited to reflect this policy.

 Our articles include both mothers and fathers, and focus on outcomes for